UIowaJinCho/UIowaJinCho.github.io/_pages/about.md

 Industry Experience
 ======
-As of summer 2022, I’m working as an Applied Scientist intern at Amazon in the Buyer Risk Prevention team.
-I’m working on the graph community detection project, where the goal is to do community detection on retail orders to detect groups of fraudulent orders.
-We’re exploring scalable frameworks for detecting small communities in large graphs (e.g., millions of retail orders per day per target area).
+In summer 2022, I worked as an Applied Scientist intern at Amazon in the Buyer Risk Prevention team.
+I built a scalable fraud community detection pipeline by applying the state of the art techniques in graph mining.
 In the summer of 2021, I worked as a machine learning and data science intern at [ML team @ AmFam](https://www.ai-ml-amfam.com/team).
 I applied the graph attention network to detect suspicious data entries in the claims dataset.

 PhD Research
 ======